Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at Vernon Regional Junior College are $6,480 a year.

-With a ranking of #8, DeVry University - Arizona did quite well on this year’s best value schools for electronics engineering technology students working on their associate degree.
-Located in the city of Phoenix, DeVry University - Arizona is a private for-profit school with a fairly small student population.
+DeVry University - Arizona ranked #8 on this year’s Best Value Electronics Engineering Associate Degree Schools in the Southwest Region list.
+Located in the city of Phoenix, DeVry University - Arizona is a private for-profit college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at DeVry University - Arizona are $15,032 a year.
 On average, ee tech graduates from DeVry University - Arizona take out $24,989 in student loans while working on their Associate Degree.

-With a ranking of #9, Texas State Technical College did quite well on this year’s best value schools for electronics engineering technology students working on their associate degree.
-TSTC is a large public school located in the medium-sized city of Waco.
+Texas State Technical College did quite well in this year’s ranking of the best places for electronics engineering technology students to get a associate degree.
+It came in at #9 on the list.
+TSTC is a fairly large public school located in the midsize city of Waco.

 Out-of-state tuition fees for undergraduate students at TSTC are $11,094 per year.
 While working on their Associate Degree, ee tech majors at TSTC accumulate an average of around $9,854 in student debt.

-As a testament to the quality of education it offers, TSTC also is in the top 15% of our Best Electronics Engineering Associate Degree Trade Schools in the Southwest Region ranking.
+TSTC excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Electronics Engineering Associate Degree Trade Schools in the Southwest Region list.

 Full Electronics Engineering Technology at Texas State Technical College Report

-Explore the best electronics engineering technology schools for a specific state in the Southwest region.
+Explore the best electronics engineering technology colleges for a specific state in the Southwest region.

 One of 18 majors within the trade school area of study, electronics engineering technology has other similar majors worth exploring.